SAP/spartacus-docs/_pages/telco/tua-spartacus-roadmap.md

 title: Roadmap for TUA Spartacus
 ---

-*Last updated July 24, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus*
+*Last updated September 8, 2020 by Deborah Cholmeley-Jones, Solution Owner, TUA Spartacus*

 This document describes what is planned for TUA Spartacus for Q2 2020 and later.